 1. Siri – finally a design refresh

-Siri often gets left out when Apple talks about iOS, however this year that’s not the case.
-Apple’s virtual assistant has received a big refresh, with new abilities and a big redesign.
+Siri can sometimes get left out when Apple talks about updates to iOS.
+Of course, that wasn’t the case this year, with Apple gifting the virtual assistant with a big refresh, including new abilities and a substantial redesign.

 Siri now pops up with new animations and it’ll offer up specific widgets for questions like ‘what’s the weather like?’.
 Siri also finally supports sending messages and improved translation support thanks to the new Translation app.
 These translation requests work offline, so you don’t need an internet connection.